Faculty of Arts and Science

 The disciplinary sectors comprising the Faculty of Arts and Science are Humanities, Social Science, and Science.
 The academic units within each sector are as follows:

-Canadian Irish Studies, Classics, Modern Languages and Linguistics; Communication Studies; English; Études françaises; History; Journalism; Liberal Arts College; Philosophy; Theological Studies
+HUMANITIES: Classics, Modern Languages and Linguistics; Communication Studies; English; Études françaises; History; Irish Studies; Journalism; Liberal Arts College; Philosophy; Theological Studies

-Applied Human Sciences; Economics; Education; Geography, Planning and Environment; Loyola College for Diversity and Sustainability; Political Science; Religion; School of Community and Public Affairs; Simone de Beauvoir Institute; Sociology and Anthropology
+SOCIAL SCIENCE: Applied Human Sciences; Economics; Education; Geography, Planning and Environment; Loyola College for Diversity and Sustainability; Political Science; Religions and Cultures; School of Community and Public Affairs; Simone de Beauvoir Institute; Sociology and Anthropology

 Courses falling under the administrative umbrella of Interdisciplinary Studies are considered for General Education requirement purposes to fall within the Social Sciences.